 BBDF’s Principal Scientist regularly interacts with leaders in research and development across the entire therapeutic pipeline for Batten, as well as for adult forms of neurodegeneration (e.g., Alzheimer’s and Parkinson’s disease), and other related rare genetic diseases.
 To supplement this dialogue, BBDF creates specialty boards and steering committees to lead the development of its projects.
 A specialty board typically comprises ~200 years of combined experience specific to the proposed activity.
 A list of experts who have served on one or more of the foundation boards can be found HERE.

 Investor-Initiated Research (Applying for a research grant)

 In addition to directed research, BBDF accepts and awards research proposals.
 Because great ideas do not follow a schedule, we do this on a rolling submission basis.
 The award size varies widely, from $5,000 to $2 million with an average award of $150,000 over two years. variability of award size highlights our flexible approach and willingness to explore all options that meet our mission: to eradicate Batten disease.
 All budgets are carefully reviewed along with the proposed body of work.
 Applicants may be asked to revise their budgets and/or allow BBDF to share a summary of the proposal with other funders for the purpose of gathering additional support.
 Sometimes, the foundation will offer the applicant additional funding to incorporate additional expertise or methods into his or her plan.

 The Application and Scientific Review Process

 Letter of Intent

-Applicants and potential co-funders are asked to submit a Letter of Intent (LOI) that provides a preliminary overview of the project, resource, or therapy.
+Applicants and potential co-funders are asked to submit a Letter of Intent (LOI) that provides a preliminary overview of the project.
 LOIs are reviewed internally.
 We advise the applicant to contact BBDF’s Principal Scientist to discuss their ideas prior to submission.
 Download and complete the LOI Form.
 If your LOI is considered to be within the scope of our funding priorities, you will receive a call or an email with an invitation to submit a full proposal.